brian-cy-chang/starter-hugo-academic/content/project/clad/index.md

 Within CLAD, I am part of the Geospatial-Geocoding team, where I develop data pipelines to prepare residential history of US addresses for input to geocoders and assist in evaluating geocoder performance metrics.
 Our goal in the Geospatial team is to link *All of Us* participants' residential history to Environmental Justice Index ([EJI]) to study the impact of social determinants of health longitudinally.

-Below is an interactive map I created to visualize the relative error of various geocoder outputs.
+[Here](https://html-preview.github.io/?url=https://github.com/brian-cy-chang/starter-hugo-academic/blob/master/static/uploads/bounding_circle_nonurban_nontribal.html) is an interactive map I created to visualize the relative error of from the outputs of three geocoders.
+For a given address, the smallest bounding circle is calculated and displayed.
+The diameter gives an idea of the relative error, or variation, in the geocoder outputs.
 <!-- <iframe src="https://raw.githubusercontent.com/brian-cy-chang/starter-hugo-academic/refs/heads/master/content/project/clad/bounding_circle_nonurban_nontribal.html" width="800" height="600"></iframe> -->
 <!-- [Link to the Interactive Geocoder Visualization](bounding_circle_nonurban_nontribal.html) -->